 Nothing matches the spirit and excitement of college football on a sunny fall afternoon - the band, a winning tradition, and a big crowd of students, alumni and fans all cheering together.
 And nowhere is the pageantry greater than 85 year old Darrell K Royal-Texas Memorial Stadium (DKR), home of the University of Texas Longhorns.

 The highlight of a remodeling project at DKR is the expansion and enclosure of the north end zone, completed before the opening of the 2008 season.
 The project features the addition of an upper deck, luxury suites and a lower level with a state-of-the art athletic training facility.
 The project increased the seating capacity of DKR from 85,123 to 100,119.

-An integral component of the renovation infrastructure is a PFlow Industries vertical lift, often referred to as a vertical reciprocating conveyor (VRC).
+An integral component of the renovation infrastructure is a PFlow Industries vertical lift.

 PFlow VRCs are routinely installed to lift materials of varying sizes and weights in a wide range of industrial and commercial settings, including sports and performance venues.
 Never before, however, had a PFlow VRC been used to elevate a portion of a pedestrian thoroughfare to allow access for a monster bass drum!

 PFlow partnered on the project with Cisco-Eagle, a material handling company based in Dallas and a long time PFlow dealer in the Southwest.
 After an initial on-site consultation with the general contractor and the project architects, Jason Eitreim of Cisco-Eagle and Chuck Cobb of PFlow collaborated with their engineering team and returned with an innovative solution.
 No other lift manufacturer came back with a proposal after the initial review phase, apparently assessing that the demands required of a viable system would be too great.